lyteword/chspurgeon-tod/volume-2/psalm-40.md

 **Verse 12.** (*second clause* ).

-1\.The soul arrested—"taken hold."
+1\.
+The soul arrested—"taken hold."

-2\.The soul bewildered—"cannot look up."
+2\.
+The soul bewildered—"cannot look up."

-3\.The soul's only refuge—prayer, Ps 40:13.
+3\.
+The soul's only refuge—prayer, Ps 40:13.

 **Verses 11-13.** As an instance of clerical ingenuity, it may be well to mention that Canon Wordsworth has a sermon from these verses upon "the duty of making responses int public prayer."

 **Verse 13.**

-1\.The language of believing prayer—deliver me, help me; looking for deliverance and help to God only.
+1\.
+The language of believing prayer—deliver me, help me; looking for deliverance and help to God only.

-2\.Of earnest prayer—make haste to help me.
+2\.
+Of earnest prayer—make haste to help me.

-3\.Of submissive prayer—be pleased, O Lord, if according to thy good pleasure.
+3\.
+Of submissive prayer—be pleased, O Lord, if according to thy good pleasure.

-4\.Of consistent prayer.
+4\.
+Of consistent prayer.
 Help me, which implies efforts for his own deliverance, putting his own shoulder to the wheel.

 **Verse 14.** *Honi soit mal y pense;* or, the reward of malignity.